 I made this cake for my husband’s birthday last Sunday.
 It’s a tradition in our family.
 Turned out to be a bittersweet celebration because his mother died the day before.

 While frantically going through photo albums before my mother-in-law’s funeral, I found the picture below.
-It contains several interesting details.
+It was taken at my oldest son’s birthday party.
+(I counted the candles.)

 - The older lady is my husband’s mother.
 Anytime she was around her grandchildren, she was happy.
 Unfortunately, she was diagnosed with a brain tumor last year and the complications finally caught up with her.
 She was a generous and loving Christian servant.
 We will miss her terribly.